ahmed7official/Android-MotionLayoutSample/README.md

 ===========

-This is a sample app demonstrating UX/UI animation using MotionLayout.
+This is a sample app demonstrating android notification bar animation using MotionLayout.